 Make sure that the area around your compass is free of iron and magnets, which may affect your reading.
 Align "north" on the dial with the north end of the needle on the compass card, which is usually printed in red.

-Calculate your "variation," which is the angle between true north and magnetic north, by referring to the compass rose on your chart.
-Magnetic north changes gradually over time, so adjustments are made every year; always keep current charts.
+Calculate your "variation," which is the angle between true north and magnetic north, by referring to the mariner compass rose on your chart.
+Magnetic north changes gradually over time (and has since the Earth's initial formation) so adjustments are made every year; always keep current charts to have a more accurate reading.

 Maintain the heading as steadily as possible for 1 mile.
 At the mile mark, readjust your heading; the angle from true north to magnetic north will have changed.